-The FAST Act requires that Metropolitan Planning Organization (MPO) Transportation Improvement Program be financially constrained and include a financial plan which demonstrates that funding is available for programmed projects.
-The Rapid City Area Transportation Improvement Program has been developed to meet this requirement, and outlines the available funding in the respective project categories.
+The FAST Act requires that the Rapid City Area TIP be financially constrained and include a financial plan which demonstrates that funding is available for programmed projects.
+The Rapid City Area TIP has been developed to meet this requirement, and outlines the available funding in the respective project categories.
 The following funding sources have been identified for funding street projects.

-- 1. Assessments Cost recoveries levied against real property based upon the cost of improvements made by the city. - 2.
-Bond funds Funds derived from the issuance of general obligation or revenue bonds by the City.
+1. Assessments - Cost recoveries levied against real property based upon the cost of improvements made by the city.

+- 2. Bond funds Funds derived from the issuance of general obligation or revenue bonds by the City.
 These bonds constitute an obligation of the City to repay principal and interest over a specified number of years from general or other revenues of the City. - 3.
 Enterprise Funds Cost recoveries from user fees or surcharges against real property based upon the cost of improvement by the City.
 These costs are charged within a specific enterprise fund (water, wastewater, landfill, etc.). - 4.
 Federal Funds Grants or loans from the federal government, which are required to be used for specific purposes or projects. - 5.
 General Fund The fund used to account for all financial resources, except those required to be accounted for in another fund.
 The City's general fund accounts for revenues and expenditures of general property taxes, first penny sales tax, licenses and permits, etc. - 6.
 Other Funds Special revenue or trust funds that account for revenues restricted for specific purposes. - 7.
 State Funds Grants or loans from the State of South Dakota for specific purposes or projects. - 8.
 Sales Tax (2nd Penny) An additional one percent tax levied on gross receipts of retail business and service within the City's jurisdiction that may be used for specific purposes, primarily capital improvement projects and debt retirement. - 9.
-Tax Increment Financing Financing used to fund public investments in an area by capturing, for a time, all of the increased property tax revenue that results when public investment stimulates private investment.

-10. State Fuel Revenue Tax

-11. Motor Vehicle Excise Tax

-12. User Fees - Fees charged for goods and services to recover the costs associated with providing those goods and services, including transit fares and bus advertising.
+Tax Increment Financing Financing used to fund public investments in an area by capturing, for a time, all of the increased property tax revenue that results when public investment stimulates private investment. - 10.
+State Fuel Revenue Tax - 11.
+Motor Vehicle Excise Tax - 12.
+User Fees Fees charged for goods and services to recover the costs associated with providing those goods and services, including transit fares and bus advertising.

-Figure 1 below depicts the project annual construction totals for the federally funded projects, and the entity responsible for paying the match.
+Figure 1 below depicts the annual construction totals for the federally and non-federally funded projects.
 The South Dakota Department of Transportation has committed the State and Federal funds for the expenditures in Figure 1.
 State match is funded from the State Highway Trust Fund.
 The State Highway Trust fund generates most of its revenue from the state gas tax.
-City and County governments have committed funding for required local match.
+City and County governments have committed funding for the required local match.
+(Both Rapid City and Box Elder, Class 1 cities, list the proposed construction projects utilizing the Federal Highway Administration's Local Urban Systems funds in the respective Capital Improvements Program and included in this report.)